Get Your Mental Health Support Letter Online

 Can I get a mental health letter from a GP for a housing application? +

-Yes — a mental health letter for housing is accepted by local councils and housing associations as medical evidence supporting priority banding applications or requests for specific housing types.
-The letter describes how your mental health condition affects your daily functioning and what housing requirements are clinically supported — such as ground floor access, a garden, a quiet environment, or a specific location.
+Yes.
+A mental health letter for housing is accepted by local councils and housing associations as medical evidence supporting priority banding applications or requests for specific housing types.
+The letter describes how your mental health condition affects your daily functioning and what housing requirements are clinically supported, such as ground floor access, a garden, a quiet environment, or proximity to support services.
 Describe your current housing situation and what you are applying for when completing the consultation form.

-How is a mental health support letter different from a stress leave certificate? +
+What is the difference between a mental health support letter and a sick note? +

-A stress leave certificate documents a period of absence from work due to work-related stress or mental health crisis — it functions like a sick note for mental health.
-A mental health support letter is not about absence; it documents a condition’s ongoing functional impact and supports requests for adjustments, accommodations, or priority consideration.
-If you need time off, you need a stress leave certificate.
+A sick note or stress leave certificate documents a period of absence from work recommended by a GP.
+A mental health support letter is not about absence.
+It documents a condition's ongoing functional impact and supports requests for adjustments, accommodations, or priority consideration while you remain at work, in education, or in everyday life.
+If you need time off, you need a sick note or stress leave certificate.
 If you need your employer, university, or housing provider to make adjustments or give your application priority, you need a mental health support letter.

 What evidence do I need to provide? +

 The most important thing is a clear description of your condition, how it affects your daily functioning, and the specific purpose of the letter.
-Supporting evidence — NHS app consultation records, prescription records, therapy correspondence, or psychiatry letters — strengthens the clinical basis.
+Supporting evidence, including NHS app consultation records, prescription records, therapy correspondence, or psychiatry letters, strengthens the clinical basis.
 No evidence is mandatory, but the more context you provide, the more precisely the letter can be written.
-The reviewing GP may contact you for additional information.
+The reviewing GP may contact you for additional information before completing the letter.

 Can this letter support an Access to Work application? +

-Yes — the Access to Work scheme provides government funding for workplace adjustments related to health conditions including mental health.
-A GP letter confirming the condition and its functional impact on work is appropriate supporting evidence for an Access to Work application.
+Yes.
+The Access to Work scheme, administered by the Department for Work and Pensions (DWP) and applied for via GOV.UK, provides government funding for workplace adjustments related to health conditions including mental health.
+A GP letter confirming the condition and its functional impact on work is appropriate supporting evidence.
 Describe your role and the specific adjustments you are applying for when completing the consultation form, so the GP can address these directly in the letter.

 Is this letter a substitute for ongoing mental health treatment? +

-No — a mental health support letter provides documentation for specific purposes, but it is not a replacement for clinical care, therapy, or ongoing support.
-If you are not already receiving support for your mental health condition, we would encourage you to contact your NHS GP or a mental health service.
-MedicalCert provides documentation — we do not provide mental health treatment or counselling.
+No. A mental health support letter provides documentation for specific formal purposes, but it is not a replacement for clinical care, therapy, or ongoing support.
+If you are not already receiving support for your mental health condition, contact your NHS GP or a mental health service.
+MedicalCert provides documentation only and does not provide mental health treatment, therapy, or counselling.

 Clinically reviewed by Dr Maria Knobel, MBBS BSc(hons) MRCGP (GMC 7495073) · Last reviewed: